pascalallen/baetyl/README.md

 # Baetyl

-A lightweight Go web dev kit.
+A lightweight SDK for Go.
 Preconfigured with:

 - Kubernetes (coming soon)
 - Docker